shusenwu/life/Scala/HowILearn.md

 No matter the advantages of it like you don't need to change the codes when you change to use another SQL database like Oracle, I don't like ORM as it is fussy than SQL.

 To start the service, I used jetty.
-(I don't really care about it is using Tomcat or jetty or Jboss.)
 ![blog-pic](https://raw.githubusercontent.com/shusenwu/life/master/Scala/blog.png)